Spine-Biomechanics-Group-Alkalay-Lab/Spine-Muscle-Segmenter/README.md

    - Replace `/path/to/input` and `/path/to/output` with your actual input and output directories.
    - Replace `001` with the appropriate dataset ID for your project.

 ---

 ## Input Data Requirements
 The protocols for the data used for training and testing are discussed in the corresponding section of the paper.
-Refer to the publication for detailed information. for detailed imaging protocol parameters.
+Refer to the publication for detailed information on imaging protocol parameters.

 ---